jlevente/link-vgi/workshop/module3.md

 ```

 This will give us 3 R data frames for the different sets of data we have.
 You can call the `head()` and `summary()` functions to examine if the data is correctly loaded.
 At this point, we should be able to
-use all the powerful functionalities of R. `nrow(locations)` yields that we have 56 locations from Instagram ready.
+use all the powerful functionalities of R. `nrow(locations)` yields that the data frame contains 56 locations.
 Let's draw a map of the spatial distribution.

+### Generating a map of locations

 The [`ggmap` *](https://journal.r-project.org/archive/2013-1/kahle-wickham.pdf) package extends the functionality of `ggplot2` with handy tools to managa spatial data, such as loading background tiles.